 In private deals, the parties can agree on break-up fees, reverse break-up fees or any other similar arrangements.
-In Korean M&A transactions, it is quite common for the purchaser to pay a deposit at the time of signing.
+In Korean M&A transactions, it is quite common for the purchaser to pay a deposit (usually 10% of the purchase price) at the time of signing.
 If such deposit is paid, and if the deal is terminated due to reasons attributable to the purchaser, the deposit vests in the seller.

 The bidder may execute a shareholders’ agreement with the other shareholders for additional governance rights such as the right to appoint directors or the statutory auditor with respect to the target in the case that it does not seek to obtain full ownership of the target.
 Furthermore, the articles of incorporation of a target may be amended to provide for additional governance rights to the bidder.